Saudi Job Interview Tips

 You do not have to answer personal questions, but consider in advance how you are going to tackle them.
 If you feel uncomfortable with a question asked, simply smile and say, "In my country, that would be a strange question."

-At the Saudi job interview do not volunteer information that the interviewer does not ask for
+Do not volunteer information that the interviewer does not ask for

 At a meeting, be aware that the person who asks the most questions is likely to be the least important.
 The decision maker is likely a silent observer.